-To address the challenges outlined in the previous section, we propose the creation of an international consortium40 for advanced AI risk evaluations.
-This proposed consortium would coordinate AI risk evaluations amongst the three core groups of stakeholders, providing responsive expert guidance to government regulators in response to the ongoing evolution of risks associated with increasingly large and capable AI systems.
+To address the challenges outlined in the previous section, we propose the creation of an international consortium44 for advanced AI risk evaluations.
+This proposed consortium would coordinate AI risk evaluations amongst the three core groups of stakeholders-developers of frontier AI systems, independent evaluators, and governments and regulatory agencies-providing responsive expert guidance to government regulators in response to the ongoing evolution of risks associated with increasingly large and capable AI systems.